Digiwind/Forms-Discord-Bot/README.md

 By using our Service, you agree to the following terms.

 **Usage:**
 You agree to use our Service for personal, non-commercial use.
-You also agree to not use the service for the following, but not limiting, purposes:
+You also agree to not use the Service for the following, but not limiting, purposes:
 - that are unlawful, libelous, misleading, defamatory, obscene, violent, pornographic, indecent, lewd, suggestive, harassing, threatening, abusive, inflammatory, fraudulent or otherwise objectionable;
 - that may infringe upon or violate the privacy of others, without their consent, including attempting to collect personal or identifying information of others without their consent;
 - that may infringe upon any trademark, patent, trade secret, copyright or other intellectual rights of others;